Skip to main content

 exit

-2. Full cleanup: To remove all resources and clean up the environment completely, run:
+2. Full cleanup: Remove all resources and restore a clean environment:

 ./uninstall.sh